smcnab1/project-template-repo/README.md

   </a>
   </div>

-This repository is used as a base of laying our all repositories used by [@smcnab1](https://github.com/smcnab1).
-Containing all key documentation and files required for the basis of a repository.
+This repository can be used as a template to load your new repository with ease.
+Including the following features to save your time in generating new repositories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features

-- ...
+- Auto-Update Documentation Links with current repo name
+- Update Email Addresses: CODE_OF_CONDUCT, SECURITY.
+- Download files & folders from another GitHub Repo
+- Generate Markdown styled index file with SEO details
+- Generate Table of Contents into README
+- Several files already created for you as a template

 ### Built with

 - Markdown
+- Python
+- GitHub Actions
+- Shell

 <p align="right">(<a href="#readme-top">back to top</a>)</p>